- Racedays and Tickets

 THE WILLIAM HILL AYR GOLD CUP (Heritage Handicap)

-The flagship of the Festival and the richest Flat race in Scotland with a prize fund of £200,000 this is without doubt one of the most exciting contests in the Country.
+The richest Flat race in Scotland and the flagship of the Festival this sprint is one of the most exciting contests in the country.

-The race is woven into history and two more strands of its back story were written in 2018 with the first ever dead heat in the race between Baron Bolt and Son Of Rest with the latter also becoming the first Irish trained horse to win.
+History was made in 2018 with the first ever dead heat in the race between Baron Bolt and Son Of Rest and the latter also became the first Irish trained horse to lift the William Hill Ayr Gold Cup.

 THE WILLIAM HILL FIRTH OF CLYDE STAKES (Group 3)

-This is Scotland’s only Group race and is run on William Hill Ayr Gold Cup Saturday for two year-old fillies.
+This is Scotland’s only Group race and is run over six furlongs for two year old fillies.

-Run over six furlongs, with a prize fund of £65,000, this invariably attracts some classy entries and was won emphatically last year by the William Haggas trained Queen of Bermuda who was ridden by Joe Fanning.
+With a prize fund of £65,000, this invariably attracts some classy horses entries and was won emphatically last year by the William Haggas trained Queen of Bermuda who was ridden by Joe Fanning.

 THE WILLIAM HILL AYR SILVER CUP (Class 2)

-This race was first introduced in 1992 as a consolation race for the Gold Cup and was won by How’s Yer Father.
+This race was first introduced in 1992 as a consolation race for the Gold Cup but is now firmly established in its own right.

-Firmly established in its own right the standard of this contest has risen over the years and the victor in 2018 was Snazzy Jazzy from the Clive Cox yard.
-This colt went on to win a Group 3 in France and remains in training.
+The victor in 2018 was Snazzy Jazzy from the Clive Cox yard.
+This colt went on to win a Group 3 in France and has also tasted Listed success in 2019.
+Remains in training.

 THE WILLIAM HILL LEADING RACECOURSE BOOKMAKER HANDICAP (for the Kilkerran Cup)